-- 1. Walk Trot Classes limited to 1st and 2nd year exhibitors who have never shown at a canter.
-Exceptions to this rule will be made by individual cases to the Horse Executive Committee evaluation on safety of the rider.
+- Walk Trot Classes limited to 1st and 2nd year exhibitors or young/green horses who have never shown at a canter.
+Exceptions to this rule will be made by individual cases to the Horse Committee evaluation on safety of the rider.
 Exhibitors who participate in these classes are limited to those classes only. - 2.
 Novice and advanced classes defined, and fair classes shall be divided as follows: Novice and Advanced Class: All 1st 3rd year horse club riding members may show Novice or Advanced Classes.
-After the third year all exhibitors that ride must show in Advanced Classes except unless the horse/pony is under five (5) years of age Once you have shown in an
+After the third year all exhibitors that ride must show in Advanced Classes.
+Once you have shown in an Advanced Class you must continue, you cannot switch back and forth.
+All exhibitors who have exhibited their animals at the State Fair must show in Advanced Classes.